gauravchopra/BotUsingRasa/README.md

 # BotUsingRasa
+Note - This model is based on the RASA 2.x fraemwork and uses training data in the form of YAML files.

 An Indian startup named 'Foodie' wants to build a conversational bot (chatbot) which can help users discover restaurants across several Indian cities.
 You have been hired as the lead data scientist for creating this product.